-The Awa-Odori Festival is Tokushima's most famous attraction and the subject of national attention every August when well over a million people turn out in the streets of Tokushima City to watch or participate in this traditional festival of folk dance.
+The Awa Odori is Tokushima's most famous festival and the subject of national attention every August when well over a million people turn out in the streets of Tokushima City to watch or participate in this traditional folk dance.

 If you are traveling to the area by airplane, you can fly from Tokyo's Haneda Airport to Tokushima.

-If you are coming by rail, take the JR Tokaido-Sanyo Shinkansen Line to Okayama Station, then travel from Okayama to Tokushima Station via the JR Seto-Ohashi Kotoku Line.
+If you are coming by rail, take the Tokaido-Sanyo Shinkansen to Okayama Station, then travel on to Tokushima Station via the JR Seto-Ohashi Kotoku Line.

 Expressway bus services from Osaka Station to Tokushima Station are also available.

-This is one of Japan's most famous cultural events, attracting over 1 million people
+This is one of Japan's most famous cultural events, attracting over one million people

-The festival is held annually from August 12-15
+The festival is held annually from August 12 to 15

-While Tokushima City is normally fairly quiet, the city is transformed each year from August 12 to 15 as nearly 1.2 million people—including spectators and dancers from all over Japan—gather in the downtown area for the festival.
-The Awa-Odori dance originated here more than 400 years ago, although its popularity has spread beyond the prefecture and is performed in other areas of Japan including Tokyo.
+While Tokushima City is normally fairly quiet, the city is transformed each year from August 12 to 15 as nearly one million people—including spectators and dancers from all over Japan—gather in the downtown area for the festival.
+The Awa Odori dance originated here more than 400 years ago, although its popularity has spread beyond the prefecture and is performed in other areas of Japan, including Tokyo.

-During this festival, major thoroughfares are cordoned off and spectator stands are set up at various points for specific dance competitions.
+During this festival, major thoroughfares are cordoned off and spectator stands are set up at various points to view the dancing.
 Numerous street food stalls known as yatai appear around the river areas, and the entire downtown area of Tokushima takes on the air of a lively outdoor festival, drawing comparisons with the carnival in Rio de Janeiro.

 There are three theories of the origins of the Awa Odori.
 The first theory attributes the root of the dance to a local variation of Bon-odori dancing, which is performed throughout Japan during the summer for the Obon holiday.

-The second theory suggests that Awa Odori is the result of the completion and subsequent celebration of Tokushima Castle — built by Hachisuka Iemasa in 1587.
-Lord Hachisuka provided rice wine to the people of the castle town to mark the occassion, and they danced freely with wild abandon, regardless of rank or seniority.
+The second theory suggests that Awa Odori is the result of the completion and subsequent celebration of Tokushima Castle, built by Hachisuka Iemasa in 1587.
+Lord Hachisuka provided rice wine to the people of the castle town to mark the occasion, and they danced freely with wild abandon, regardless of rank or seniority.
 This eventually became the Awa Odori dance.